 Nassau County’s Subwatershed Plan (SWP) is underway and is following a similar template as the Suffolk County SWP.
 When complete, it will help determine how much nitrogen is entering the groundwater from different sources (e.g. wastewater, fertilizer, stormwater, atmospheric deposition).
 This effort is being led by Stony Brook University’s School of Marine and Atmospheric Sciences in partnership with the County, the Department of Environmental Conservation, and the Long Island Regional Planning Council.
 The SWP is expected to be completed in 2020.
 Contact NYSDEC to learn more.

-The U.S. Geological Survey (USGS), working with NYSDEC and the Peconic Estuary Program, is developing a solute-transport model for the eastern portion of Long Island which flows into the Peconic Bay.
+The US Geological Survey (USGS), working with NYSDEC and the Peconic Estuary Program, is developing a solute-transport model for the portion of eastern Long Island, NY that flows into the Peconic Bay.
+In 2021, the USGS will extend the modeling to the central and western portions of Long Island, which will cover parts of Kings, Queens, Nassau, and western Suffolk Counties.
 The modeling looks at water table fluctuation over time, water use, and nitrogen loading—as a function of changing land use and atmospheric deposition rates—from predevelopment (e.g., 1900) through the present.
-In 2021, the USGS will extend the solute-transport model(s) to the central and western portions of Long Island, in order to conduct a similar analysis for the entire LIS watershed on Long Island.
+Once the model is complete for the entire Island, LISS will be able to use the model to predict how nitrogen reduction strategies will impact the Sound.

-Work in 2021 includes:
+Work planned for 2021 includes:

 The groundwater modeling work and supporting data will be publicly available on the project web page.